dillonhafer/wildcard/README.md

 For the sake of clarity our `allowed_fields` method is directly in the controller, but if want to use this functionality elsewhere, it would be better to add this logic directly to our User model, given also the logic would be more complex.

-As you can see in our `name_autocomplete` action, we've added a method that takes an array of fields and a search term to use against those fields.
+As you can see in our `name_autocomplete` action, we've added a method (`search_in_fields`) that takes an array of fields and a search term to use against those fields.

 Then in our class method, we can search each field that was passed in for the occurance of our word: